gjterry/TFBlankFilling/README.md

 Fill in the blanks

-This small widget supports the function just as below:
+This small widget supports the function just as follow:

 * Change the number of blanks
 * Change the gap between two blanks